-The growth of the movement In 2015, the Nobel Nobel Prize in Physiology or Medicine went to the Chinese scientist Youyou Tu.
+Introduction part 2 The growth of the movement In 2015, the Nobel Prize in Physiology or Medicine went to the Chinese scientist Youyou Tu.
 She saved the lives of millions of people with her discoveries concerning a novel therapy against Malaria.
-On her journey towards these discoveries shines the name of a Dutch lady: Aletta Jacobs.
+On her journey towards these discoveries name of a Dutch lady brilliantly emerged: Aletta Jacobs.
 Without women's emancipation, Youyou Tu's discoveries would have never been possible.
-Tu chose a unique approach by falling back on old writings.
+Tu chose a unique approach by making use of ancient writings.
 Nowadays, we cannot think of a world without women's emancipation, but this was not always the case.
-In 1870, a motivated, talented Dutch lady, was refused starting medical education.
-It was exclusively for men.
-Protest was required against the establishment, rage, persistence, self-education, support from Thorbecke and the king's permission, before Jacobs received permission to start studying medicine.
-After this, she became part of a group of women working in medicine.
-This movement started in Great Britain and the United States, but still continues, nowadays, at different places in the world.
-The discussions about a quota for women in the boards make clear that also in the Netherlands, we are still not there yet.
-The movement did not end, but grew with the years and changed a lot during that time.
+In 1870, a motivated, talented Dutch lady, was barred from starting a medical education.
+Medical studies was exclusively reserved for men.
+In order for Jacobs to get admitted to the medical faculty, she had to protest against the establishment, rage, stay persistent, educate herself, ask support from Thorbecke and get the king's permission.
+After her studies, she became part of a group of women practising medicine.
+This movement started in Great Britain and the United States but still is nowadays active in different places in the world.
+The current discussions on quotas for women in the boardrooms make clear that also in the Netherlands society is still not there yet.
+The movement did not end, but has grown and changed during the years since.
 It is an evolution, sometimes with shocks, but it is not a revolution.
 These are the characteristics of a movement.
-It starts with lonely protagonists, going against the establishment.
+It starts with lonely protagonists going against the establishment.
 They find and strengthen each other.
-Together, they form an idea about something that's not there yet.
-Their effort, persistence and results inspire others to join.
-Until this becomes the new normal.
-Business for Good is a growing movement and it will continue to grow.
-This decade, social enterprises are the first protagonists, the inspiring examples make it big.
-They find each other and strengthen each other in platforms like B Corps.
-The movement will grow, because of three reasons.
-First of all, Business for Good finds the ideal breeding ground in this time, where we run against boundaries of the growth as we know it nowadays.
-Besides that, the business case is convincing.
+Together, they form an idea about something that is not there yet.
+Their effort, persistence and results inspire others to join until their ideas become the new normal.
+Business for Good is a growing movement, and it will continue to grow.
+In this decade, social enterprises are the first protagonists; the inspiring examples make these big.
+They find each other and strengthen each other in platforms such as the B Corp.
+The movement will grow because of three reasons.
+First of all, Business for Good discovered the ideal breeding ground for these times in which we run against boundaries of the growth as we know it nowadays.
+Besides that, the business case of Business for Good convinces.
 It works for everyone.
 Last, new trends will make the movement larger in the future.

-The growth of the movement - 1
+The growth of the movement -1

-The breeding ground

-The movement of Business for Good originates because of a fertile breeding ground.
+The breeding ground The movement of Business for Good originated because of a fertile breeding ground.
 That makes the movement more than a hype.
 Six influences underpin Business for Good.
 Individual, social and economic influences strengthen each other and form the climate for the transition of traditional business to Business for Good.
 Once we are aware, we are responsible for our action and inaction.
 Jean-Paul Sartre - Philosopher